clemgoub/TypeTE/README.md

 ### Dependencies

-Type TE rely on popular genomic tools often already in the toolbox of computational biologists!
-The following programs need to be installed and their path reported in the file "parameterfile_[Ref/NoRef].init"
+TypeTE rely on popular softwares often already in the toolbox of computational biologists!
+The following programs need to be installed and their path reported in the file ```"parameterfile_[No]Ref.init"```
 Perl executable must be in the user path

 * PERL https://www.perl.org/